Laugh is the best medicine: but why?

-Dear reader, I will ask you for a moment of reflection: Have you ever had one of these moments of stress that you just wanted to release a very loud “AHHHHHH…” or one of those that you are crying all the water you have available in your body and suddenly someone or something makes you laugh?
+Dear reader, I am going to ask you for a moment of reflection: Have you ever had one situation where you were so stressed that you just wanted to scream or start crying, and suddenly someone or something makes you laugh?

-While I hope this is not the case right now and you are not putting all your hopes on me to make you giggle, I want you to think how you felt after that laugh?
+While I hope this is not the case right now and you are not putting all your hopes on me to make you giggle, I want you to think about how you felt after that laugh.
 Probably better, like a sudden medicine to your pain had been administered.

 Well, that is because laughing is a very good medicine and yesterday, 5th May, was the International Day of Laugh, made to remember that sometimes the only thing we need to calm down our minds is not a 30-minute speech, nor a chocolate or buckets of ice cream, much less a pill, but surprisingly, just a good genuine laugh.